What Is B2B Customer Service? Here’s Why It Matters for Your Business

 Yes, you read these numbers right.
 Few opinions are as unanimously held by consumers as these ones.

-The same survey also points that that B2B service experiences are held to the same standards as B2C experiences, as people tend to carry the same expectations after interacting with popular B2C brands.
+The same survey also points out that B2B service experiences are held to the same standards as B2C experiences, as people tend to carry the same expectations after interacting with popular B2C brands.

 So, a B2B company that aspires to increase or sustain its growth momentum has its work cut out when it comes to improving its customer service.